-Now in its third year, the Master Class in Inclusive Leadership at The Children’s School in Atlanta offers a summer institute for aspiring leaders in independent schools.
+Now in its fourth year, the Master Class in Inclusive Leadership at The Children’s School in Atlanta offers a summer institute for aspiring leaders in independent schools.

 The Master Class kicks off a full year of mentorship from leadership coaches who will give you practical advice, help you build leadership capacity, and inspire you to lead at your own school and in your community.